|

 A free community screening

 From girls confronting popular messages about culture and body image to boys who are sexually active just to prove they aren't gay, the students in Straightlaced illustrate the toll that deeply held stereotypes and rigid gender policing have on all of our lives.
-By Academy Award winning director Debra Chasnof
+By Academy Award winning director Debra Chasnoff

 The film will be followed by a discussion with Kitsap youth, facilitated by Leak Kyaio, Kitsap Safe Schools trainer'.